-It’s no secret that I’m not proud of Cloud’s Forum Adventures.
-Not only does it look childish (which makes sense, given that I was twelve years old when I made it), but its story is very difficult to follow and often makes zero sense.
+It’s no secret that I’m not particularly proud of Cloud’s Forum Adventures.
+Not only does it look childish (which makes sense, given that I was thirteen years old when I made it), but its story is very difficult to follow and often makes zero sense.
 And despite being a clear ripoff of the Kirby franchise, CFA actually has some similarities to its plot… or should I say, the Kirby series has similarities to CFA’s plot.

 That’s right: there are many happenings in CFA that are extremely similar to events in Kirby: Planet Robobot and Kirby Star Allies.
 Except the CFA episodes were actually released first!
 Of course, this is most certainly a coincidence, but today, we’re going to compare their plot elements and see what looks the same.
 Spoilers ahead!

 The final boss of Kirby: Planet Robobot is Star Dream, a mechanical marvel that absorbs the consciousness of its creator and sets out to commit intergalactic genocide.
 CFA didn’t have an antagonist like this, but it did sort of “predict” Star Dream’s name.
 Take a look:

 Storm: Since I have the Star Dream in my possession, everyone who was in the Dream World is now trapped there forever, completely helpless!

 This right here is an excerpt from a CFA saga script that never made it into production.
 The story would’ve revolved around an unused villain named Storm invading the Dream World and stealing its main source of power, the Star Dream.
 This script was written in 2014, two years before the release of Planet Robobot.